Wansford railway station: Model railway

 On platform 4 there is a model railway which has been put together by enthusiasts over five years, housed in a converted rail coach.
 This coach is a BR Mk2e FO ex 'London's Burning' coach, number W3227.
 The main layout, called Hammerton Junction, is mainly 00 gauge; one end is raised up and has N gauge on it.
 There is a small layout called Iron Sidings built on top of an ironing board.

 Summary of Services

 Sample Train Timetable for April 1910

 The table below shows the train departures from Wansford on weekdays in April 1910.

 Use in film and television

 The old station building appeared in the 1983 James Bond film Octopussy, in which Bond (played by Roger Moore) drove a Mercedes-Benz car along the railway tracks after its tyres were punctured in pursuit of a train on which the villainous Kamal Khan (Louis Jourdan) was transporting a bomb.
 This scene was scripted as being in East Germany.

 A station identified by a sign as Wansford appears in the music video for the 1991 single 'The Air that You Breathe' by UK band, Bomb the Bass.

+Present Day

+In 1977, the station was reopened as the headquarters for the Nene Valley Railway.
+The original station buildings are currently not being used, as they are in a state of disrepair.
+The timber station building from Barnwell was moved here and acts as the station today.
+The station has two platforms serving the trains that come in from either direction.
+Trains here run between Yarwell junction and Peterborough Nene Valley.